BYUI-CSA/BadUSB/Windows/metasploit-download/README.md

 ## Programming USB

 Open [metasploit-download.ino](metasploit-download.ino), go to line 24 and insert your IP address and port.
 Then upload your script to the USB.
+Insert __responsibly and legally__ please!